Who Can be LLC Members (owners)?

 Exception to the rule: If an LLC is taxed as an S-Corp with the IRS it can’t have more than 100 shareholders (Members).

-Who Can’t be LLC Members?
+Who can’t be LLC Members?

 If an LLC elects S-Corp tax status with the IRS, the shareholders must be individual people.
 The following cannot be LLC Members of an LLC taxed as an S-Corp: